-All key camp staff must be registered members of the Boy Scouts of America.
-(NCAP standard SQ-401A)

-- It is recommended that at least 50 percent of individuals holding camp leadership positions (director or supervisory position) have (a) three or more years of experience on camp staff or (b) a college degree in recreation management or a related field.
-(NCAP standard RP-458) - Other volunteers who provide on-site leadership must undergo an orientation, receive a written summary of their duties and responsibilities before serving, and be supervised by a key staff member. - All day camp staff members must be at least 14 years old (NCAP standard SQ-401B), and the camp must comply with all federal and state child labor laws (NCAP standard SQ-401C).
+- All camp staff are registered members of Scouting America.
+All other camp personnel either are registered members of Scouting America or meet alternative criteria pursuant to Standard PD-109.
+(NCAP standard SQ- 401) - It is recommended that at least 50 percent of individuals holding camp leadership positions (director or supervisory position) have (a) three or more years of experience on camp staff or (b) a college degree in recreation management or a related field.
+(NCAP standard RP-458) - Other volunteers who provide on-site leadership must undergo an orientation, receive a written summary of their duties and responsibilities before serving, and be supervised by a key staff member. - All day camp staff members must be at least 14 years old (NCAP standard SQ-401 B), and the camp must comply with all federal and state child labor laws (NCAP standard SQ-401 C).
 Federal child labor laws set a limit of eight hours per day that a paid worker 15 years of age or younger may work.
 Minors (14 or 15 years of age) cannot perform hazardous duty, such as working on or operating a motor vehicle and maintenance and operation of power-driven equipment. - An application for camp staff is submitted.
-(NCAP standard SQ-401D) - The application is reviewed. - A face-to-face personal interview is held. - A letter of employment or agreement is issued, including position description.
-(NCAP standard SQ-401 E) - Other necessary forms that are required by your council or state are completed.
+(NCAP standard SQ-401 C.3) - The application is reviewed. - A face-to-face personal interview is held. - A letter of employment or agreement is issued, including position description.
+(NCAP standard SQ-401 C.3) - Other necessary forms that are required by your council or state are completed.